tim-nitk/demo-app/README.md

 `tmaddy69/todo-app` is actually my own image (no pun intended) so if anybody is interested in really customizing it you can feel free to *fleep* me.

 I basically built it off of [Keystone JS](https://www.keystonejs.com/) using the `keystone-app` tool available in npm .
-Dockerfile has been documented [here](https://www.keystonejs.com/guides/deployment/#docker). of course I had to [`cookieSecret`](https://www.keystonejs.com/guides/production/#cookie-secret) cuz that's a MUST HAVE in production environemnt.
+Dockerfile has been documented [here](https://www.keystonejs.com/guides/deployment/#docker). of course I had to set up a [`cookieSecret`](https://www.keystonejs.com/guides/production/#cookie-secret) cuz that's a MUST HAVE in production environemnt.

-Mongodb `adapterURI` should now point to the mongodb://mongo:270127/my-sample-db
+Mongodb `adapterURI` should now point to the mongodb://mongo:270127/my-sample-db .
+For testing purpoes tho I'd recommend having your own [Atlas](https://www.mongodb.com/cloud/atlas) . makes things much easier !
+Optionally you can install [Compass](https://www.mongodb.com/products/compass) for browsing the UI in a more clean way however since Keystone offers an admin UI you could just locate to [http://localhost:3000/admin](http://localhost:3000/admin) which is the intended way to deal with headless CMSs in general

+I think I'll leave you guys there :)

 ✌️